jove0610/Rock-Paper-Scissors/README.md

-This is the 2nd Project of TOP(The Odin Project)
+This is a web browser game of Rock-Paper-Scissors

-This game plays 5 rounds of Rock Paper Scissors.
-Simply press the button to begin playing.
-The game ends once the player or computer reached 5 wins.
-Refresh the page to play again.
+The goal is to beat the computer 5 times, each round, the updated score and the selected item(rock, paper, scissors) of the player and the computer will be displayed on the screen.
+A text also appears who won the round.

+Once the round is over (if the player wins o loses 5 times), then the buttons will be disabled.
+Press the restart button to play again.

+This site is also responsive.
+The UI is great on mobile devices (portrait and landscape).